Simon Says (film): Plot

-The group heads into the forest to look for Ashley and discover that Stanley has made a 'doll' out of Ashley's head, hands, and feet.
+The group heads into the forest to look for Ashley and discovers that Stanley has made a 'doll' out of Ashley's head, hands, and feet.
 They are watched by Stanley, who kills Riff, while Simon kills Vicky.
 Kate is stopped by Simon in his truck, who lies and tells her that the others are safe at his store.
 Zack sneaks up and climbs into the truck bed as Kate gets into the truck.
 While they are driving, Simon explains that he and Stanley have lived in the area their entire lives with their parents Quinn and Carrie, and took over the gas station when Quinn and Carrie died.
 Simon takes Kate to an old campsite where two long-decayed bodies are sitting at a picnic table.
 He ties her to the table when Stanley appears in his ghillie suit.
 Suspicious, Simon chops off several of Stanley's fingers with a cleaver, and it's revealed that it is actually Zack in the suit, trying to masquerade as Stanley.

 Simon ties Zack to a tree and tortures him.
 Zack confesses his love to Kate calling her his 'Dream Girl.'
 This angers Simon and he burns Zack alive.
 Turning back to Kate, Simon announces that he is also Stanley, having taken over his brother's identity after murdering Quinn and Carrie while the real Stanley is in a coma.
 Kate seduces Simon, distracting him; he accidentally frees her in the ensuing struggle, allowing her to flee.

 Returning to Zack's charred body, Kate promises to kill Simon.
 Moments later, Simon also approaches the body, vowing to kill her.
 Kate bursts from Zack's corpse where she was hiding, bringing the cleaver down on Simon's head.
 He falls to the ground, but when she looks down at where his corpse should be, he is gone.
 A hand reaches for her just before the film cuts to black.

-The film ends with another group of youths arriving at the store asking Simon for directions.
+The film ends with another group of youths arriving at the store and asking Simon for directions.
 Put off by his strange behavior, they leave.
 Simon goes into the back room and opens a trapdoor, revealing Kate tied up with infant twins before the screen cuts to black.